digital-dream-labs/vector-web-setup/README.md

 ### Custom port

-You can override the default 8000 port with your own by specifying a number between 0-65535 (avoid using [reserved ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)
+You can override the default 8000 port with your own by specifying a non-zero number up to 65535 (avoid using [reserved ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)

 Example: `vector-web-setup serve -p 7010` will serve the website at http://localhost:7010.